 Does your swimming pool feel a little stale to you?
 Perhaps you bought a house that already came with an inground pool or you built it years ago and your tastes have changed.
 Whatever the reason, a total pool overhaul might not be financially practical.
 Thankfully, there are several smaller pool renovation ideas and upgrades that fit into a variety of budgets.
 Here are a few ideas.

 Although these are certainly not the most inexpensive pool renovation options, it is often reasonably easy to add features like fountains, waterfalls, cascades, sprayers, and spas to an existing pool design.
 Usually, for a reasonable installation fee, you can energize a tired pool area with motion and sound.
-Do note that water features can increase the cost of maintaining your pool by using extra electricity and increasing water volume and evaporation.
+Do note that water features can increase the cost of maintaining your pool by using extra electricity and increasing water volume and rate of pool water evaporation.

 Check out our full list of water feature ideas.